dmbarbour/glas/docs/GrammarLogicProg.md

 Distributed computations could be based on distributing code that communicates via stable channels.
 Each step just does a little work then commits then logically rebuilds all the channels to await the next interaction, but the logical rebuild could be almost instant if we don't destabilize anything.
 Threads based on fair non-deterministic choice could keep each transaction small and specialized.

-### Control of Backtracking and Incremental Commit?
-Tentative.

-It is possible to design computations that won't fail and backtrack beyond some scope.
-This might be modeled in terms of returning an error and moving on instead of backtracking.

-Insofar as we can ensure this property, we can support a more conventional effects API, e.g. sending a request to a remote service then awaiting a response.
-At the very least, we could support a more conventional application model where we can commit transactions without logically rebuilding channels every cycle.

-The main issue is that I'm uncertain how to make this easy to express and use in context of channels and process networks.
-I suspect some very sophisticated types would be needed, which is something I don't want to deal with up front.
+### No-Fail Contexts and Effects?
+Defer.

+It is feasible to restrict certain effects to contexts where we can fully commit to the effect, i.e. where no backtracking is needed after the effect.
+The benefit is that we can directly use use synchronous request-response effects with the environment, without the trappings of transactions.
+The disadvantage is that we must deal with errors locally, rather than simply aborting and undoing.

+I think this feature would be very difficult to implement without support from a type system and static analysis.
+But we could support it as a specialized run-mode for applications after the type system is sufficiently developed.

 ### Type Safety

-We can use type annotations to describe expected types of methods, including arguments, the environment, and results.
-Data structure and channel protocols.
-Timing or latency assumptions in context of temporal semantics.
-Static parameter and result elements.
-Basically, anything we might want to check.
+We can use type annotations to describe expected types of methods, including arguments, environment, protocols, and results.
+I would like to begin developing a type system relatively early, preferably with a lot more flexibility than most languages to only partially describe types.

-Ideally, users may be imprecise and we'll automatically infer missing properties based on context of use, specialized based on the current extensions.

 ### Weighted Grammars and Search